"The measure of intelligence is the ability to change."

 People-pleasing as flexibility: Changing ourselves to avoid conflict or win approval.
 Genuine flexibility serves the mission, not the ego's need to be liked.

-Restlessness as openness: Constantly chasing novelty and never settling anywhere.
+Restlessness as openness: Chasing novelty and never settling anywhere.
 Sometimes adapting means going deeper where we already are.

 Conformity as fitting in: Adopting the group's values without question.
 Adjusting behavior is not the same as surrendering values.
 The adapted man can disagree with the room and still belong in it.

 Rigidity as principle: Refusing to change and calling it integrity.
 Principles can express themselves in many forms.
-Clinging to one form isn't loyalty to the principle, it's loyalty to the habit.
+Clinging to one form is loyalty to the habit, not the principle.

-Adaptability and stability aren't opposites.
+Adaptability and stability are not opposites.
 They need each other.
 A man with no stability has nothing to adapt from.
 A man with no flexibility has nothing to adapt to.
-The question isn't "stable or flexible?"
-It's "how deep does my center go?"
+The question is not "stable or flexible?"
+It is "how deep does my center go?"

 A tree with deep roots can sway in any wind.
 A tree with shallow roots falls at the first storm.
-The Warrior's adaptability comes from knowing himself well enough that surface changes don't threaten his foundation.
+The Warrior's adaptability comes from knowing himself well enough that surface changes do not threaten his foundation.
 He can wear different clothes, speak a different language, eat different food, work different hours, and still be the same man.
-Because his identity runs deeper than any of those things.
+His identity runs deeper than any of those things.

-This is what separates the Warrior's adaptability from the Orphan's shapeshifting.
+This separates the Warrior's adaptability from the Orphan's shapeshifting.
 The Warrior changes strategy.
 The Orphan changes self.
-The Warrior puts on a new approach the way he puts on a coat, knowing he's not the coat.
-The Orphan puts on a new identity and forgets he's wearing one.
+The Warrior puts on a new approach the way he puts on a coat, knowing he is not the coat.
+The Orphan puts on a new identity and forgets he is wearing one.

-The test is simple: when the situation changes again, can you change with it?
-Or did the last change cost you something you can't get back?
+The test is simple: when the situation changes again, can the man change with it?
+Or did the last change cost him something he cannot get back?
 The man with a strong center can keep adjusting.
 The man who sold his center to fit in has nothing left to work with.

-Watch before you move: In new situations, observe first.
+Watch before moving: In new situations, observe first.
 Read the room, the culture, the patterns.
 Understanding should come before action.

-Hold your habits lightly: Know your values, but don't confuse them with your routines.
-Your core is not your comfort zone.
+Hold habits lightly: Know our values, but do not confuse them with our routines.
+Our core is not our comfort zone.

 Learn from discomfort: The feeling of not knowing what to do is not a problem.
-It's the beginning of learning.
-Sit with it before you fix it.
+It is the beginning of learning.
+Sit with it before fixing it.
 The discomfort of unfamiliarity is the price of admission to new capability.

-Go where you don't fit: Put yourself in places where your usual approach won't work.
+Go where we do not fit: Put ourselves in places where our usual approach will not work.
 Travel.
 Learn a new skill.
-Talk to people who think differently than you.
+Talk to people who think differently.

 Practice in small things: Before the big disruption comes, practice adapting in small ways.
 Take a different route.
-Change your morning routine for a week.
-Do something familiar in an unfamiliar way.
+Change a morning routine for a week.
 Small adaptations build the muscle for the big ones.

 Stay centered: The real secret of adaptability is a strong center.
-When you know who you are, you can afford to change how you show up.
+When we know who we are, we can afford to change how we show up.
 Without that center, every change feels like a threat.
-With it, every change is an opportunity.
+With it, every change becomes an opportunity.

 Inquiry